simonryoungsb/FlorenceFoodDrink/edible-gifts-florence.md

 title: Edible Gifts From Florence
 ---

-Florence is a great city for edible souvenirs — if you buy the right things and pack them properly.
+Florence is a great city for edible souvenirs, if you buy the right things and pack them properly.

 [Buy the book on Amazon](https://www.amazon.com/dp/B0GF8R2K7R) • [The 101 Index](/FlorenceFoodDrink/101/)